|Debut:||October 11, 1969

 Full Name: Marc

 Gerard Marquis Tardif

 Other Post-Draft Teams: Montreal (AHL); Los Angeles/Michigan, Quebec (WHA)

 Career Beyond Hockey: Worked in auto sales after retirement and eventually became owner of a Toyota dealership in Charlesbourg, Quebec, in 1997.
 He added a Kia dealership in Charlevoix, Quebec, in 2002.
 Management of both dealerships was taken over by his son, Macr-Andre Tardif, as Tardif resides for much of the year in Florida.

-Family: Father of former minor-leaguer and Canadian junior tennis star Marc-Andre Tardif.
+Family: Father of former Canadian junior and U.S. college tennis player Marc-Andre Tardif.